War Dogs…

 About American Humane:

-“American Humane is the country’s first national humane organization, founded in 1877.
+“American Humane is the country’s first national humane organization.
+It was founded in 1877.
 They began working with the American military in 1916.
 That year the U.S. Secretary of War requested they help rescue wounded war horses on the battlefields of World War I Europe.

 “Following World War II, American Humane helped pioneer the use of animal-assisted therapy to aid returning veterans.
 Today the organization works to help active-duty members of the military, military families, and military animals.
 For more information, please visit www.AmericanHumane.org.”